Chart Color Schemes

 North Sydney's population is slightly younger than the national pattern

 North Sydney's median age is 36 years, nearly matching Greater Sydney's average of 37 years.
 This is modestly below the Australian median age of 38 years.
 Compared to Greater Sydney, North Sydney has a higher concentration of residents aged 25-34 (25.7%) but fewer residents aged 5-14 (6.2%).
-The 25-34 concentration is well above the national average of 14.5%.
-According to the 2021 Census, the population aged 15-24 has grown from 8.9% to 9.8%, while the 45-54 cohort has declined from 11.3% to 10.6%.
-By 2041, demographic modeling suggests North Sydney's age profile will change significantly.
-The 85+ cohort is projected to grow by 187%, adding 426 residents to reach 654.
-Residents aged 65 and above will drive 70% of population growth, highlighting demographic aging trends.
-Conversely, the 0-4 and 35-44 cohorts are expected to experience population declines.
+The 25-34 concentration in North Sydney is well above the national average of 14.5%.
+Between the 2021 Census and now, the population share of those aged 15 to 24 has grown from 8.9% to 9.9%, while the share of those aged 45 to 54 has declined from 11.3% to 10.6%.
+By 2041, demographic modeling suggests significant changes in North Sydney's age profile.
+The 85+ cohort is projected to grow by 198%, adding 434 residents to reach 654.
+Residents aged 65 and above will drive 66% of population growth, indicating demographic aging trends.
+Conversely, the 0-4 and 35-44 age cohorts are expected to experience population declines.